saurabh1088/notes/iOS/Persistence/CoreData.md

 ## NSManagedObjectModel
-When Core Data is opted for a project either from start or added in between, one ends up with generating a *.xcdatamodeld* file.
-NSManagedObjectModel is the programmatic representation of this *.xcdatamodeld* file.
+When Core Data is opted for a project either from start or added in between, one ends up with generating a `.xcdatamodeld` file. `NSManagedObjectModel` is the programmatic representation of this `.xcdatamodeld` file.

-The *.xcdatamodeld* file when opened in Xcode editor allows one to add entities.
-So basically *.xcdatamodeld* describes the objects of the object graph Core Data will eventually manage.
-These entities are represented by NSEntityDescription.
+The `.xcdatamodeld` file when opened in Xcode editor allows one to add entities.
+So basically `.xcdatamodeld` describes the objects of the object graph Core Data will eventually manage.
+These entities are represented by `NSEntityDescription`.

 Check files:
 1. *UIKitLearnings.xcdatamodeld* in project https://github.com/saurabh1088/uikit
 2. *LearningAppCoreDataUIKit.xcdatamodeld* in project https://github.com/saurabh1088/ios/tree/main/LearningAppCoreDataUIKit

-So we have a NSManagedObjectModel which is basically *.xcdatamodeld* file, this file contains one or many NSEntityDescription.
+So we have a `NSManagedObjectModel` which is basically `.xcdatamodeld` file, this file contains one or many `NSEntityDescription`.
-NSEntityDescription are the entities which have properties represented by NSPropertyDescription.
+`NSEntityDescription` are the entities which have properties represented by `NSPropertyDescription`.

-An entity's property represented by NSPropertyDescription could be of following types:-
+An entity's property represented by `NSPropertyDescription` could be of following types:-
-- Attribute (NSAttributeDescription)
+- Attribute (`NSAttributeDescription`)
-- Relationships (NSRelationshipDescription)
+- Relationships (`NSRelationshipDescription`)
-- Fetched Properties (NSFetchedPropertyDescription)
+- Fetched Properties (`NSFetchedPropertyDescription`)

-NSAttributeDescription, NSRelationshipDescription, and NSFetchedPropertyDescription are all derived from NSPropertyDescription.
+`NSAttributeDescription`, `NSRelationshipDescription`, and `NSFetchedPropertyDescription` are all derived from `NSPropertyDescription`.

-Once entity is added to *.xcdatamodeld* file, Xcode autogenerates the entity file by naming convention Entity+CoreDataClass.
+Once entity is added to `.xcdatamodeld` file, Xcode autogenerates the entity file by naming convention Entity+CoreDataClass.
-This generated entity is a public class inheriting from NSManagedObject.
+This generated entity is a public class inheriting from `NSManagedObject`.

 ## NSManagedObjectContext
 Persistent container has a viewContext property of type NSManagedObjectContext, which can be referred as below.
 NSManagedObjectContext